 Back to top

 As in our example of the musician, you’ll see there are numerous ways bloggers make money.
-Each blogger has a different portfolio of income streams.
+Each blogger has a different combination of income streams.
 Knowing what types of income streams there are is helpful and can spark ideas, but if you try to dive into monetizing your blog before you’ve really built it, you run the risk of damaging the reputation (platform) you so desperately need.

-At the risk of sounding cliché, the best way to start monetizing is to let it grow organically out of what you are already doing.
+At the risk of sounding corny, the best way to start monetizing is to let it grow organically out of what you are already doing.
 So, start blogging about what you enjoy.
 As you grow, you’ll figure out what ways of monetizing would most suit you.
 Go with the opportunities as they make sense.
 Don’t try to force them.

 Back to top